On embedding of partially ordered sets in $(\beta\omega,\le_{RK})$: Characterizations of weak -points

-Clearly, a~unary operation on $\scc\omega$ is continuous iff it is an extension of a~map on~$\omega$ into~$\scc\omega$.
-We provide an alternative criterion in terms of binary operations on~$\omega$, which is easy but, to our knowledge, not previously published in /the literature.
+Clearly, a~unary operation on $\scc\omega$ is continuous iff it is a~continuous extension of a~map on~$\omega$ into~$\scc\omega$.
+Let us provide an alternative criterion in terms of binary operations on~$\omega$, which is easy but, to our knowledge, not previously published in the literature.